MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-microsoft-threat-experts.md

 When accepted, you will receive a welcome email and you will see the **Apply** button change to a toggle that is “on”.
 In case you want to take yourself out of the Targeted Attack Notifications service, slide the toggle “off” and click **Save preferences** at the bottom of the page.

-## View targeted attack notification from Microsoft Threat Experts
+## Where you'll see the targeted attack notification from Microsoft Threat Experts
 You can receive targeted attack notification from Microsoft Threat Experts through the following medium:
 - The Defender for Endpoint portal's **Incidents** page
 - The Defender for Endpoint portal's **Alerts** dashboard